Money in bank in 24 hoursApply now

 - The location of the house you choose must be one among the approved government listing of towns as per the 2011 census.
 You can even choose an approved adjacent planning area; however, keep a tab of the updated lists to find more inclusions.

 - You will require an adult female to be listed in membership and ownership of the home.

 - In case you are unable to repay the loan, the house will qualify as a Non-Performing Asset (NPA), which gives the lender the right to recover the due amount.
 Procedures for the same will lead to foreclosure of your home or property.

 Not all cities in India find a place on the central government’s approved list for PM Yojana.
 The central government has selected 4304 cities across 35 states and union territories in India where PMAY Urban is valid.
-You can check if your area is listed on the website of Ministry of Housing and Urban Affairs by logging on to this website:http://mohua.gov.in/cms/progresspmay.php
+To avail PMAY subsidy, your city should be covered under the central Govt. approved list for PMAY.
+You can check if your area is listed on the website of Ministry of Housing and Urban Affairs by logging on to this website: http://mohua.gov.in/cms/progresspmay.php

 You can surely apply for PMAY online to simplify the process of your application.
 Just follow the steps listed below:

 Based on the PMAY beneficiary list, identify the scheme that you are eligible for.

 Keep your Aadhaar card details handy as this is mandatory to ensure there is no duplicate application under your name.

 Equip yourself with your savings bank account details.

 Calculate to keep your current household income information ready.